-(2) Driver's license number and state, expiration date or passport number and expiration date
+- Drivers License number & state, expiration date or passport number & expiration date;

 - You will also need to send to us a copy of documentary identification within 30 days:

-- For a U.S. citizen: A current copy of your driver's license with photograph or passport.
+- For a U.S. Citizen: A current copy of your Drivers license or passport with photograph.

-- For a non-U.S. citizen: unexpired passport number with your photo and country, unexpired alien identification card number or unexpired government-issued identification showing nationality, residence, and photograph of you.
-Non-U.S. citizens must provide copies at account opening; no 30-day waiting period.
+- For a Non-U.S. Citizen: Unexpired Passport number with your photo and country, unexpired alien identification card number or unexpired government-issued identification showing nationality, residence and photograph.
+Non U.S. citizens must provide copies at account opening; no 30 day waiting period or grace period exists.

-- For a corporation, partnership, trust or other entities, the following information is required:
+- For a corporation, partnership, trust or other legal entities, the following information is required:

-1- Certified articles of incorporation, a partnership agreement, or sole proprietor document or other government-issued business license that includes the names and signature of officers or beneficial owners;
+- Certified articles of incorporation, a partnership agreement or sole proprietor document or other government issued business license that includes the names and signature of officers OR Beneficial owners;

-3- A full copy of a trust instrument or agreement, including the investment powers and the signature page.
+- A full copy of a trust instrument or agreement, including the investment powers and ttee signature page.

-U.S. Department of the Treasury, through FinCen, Securities and Exchange Commission (SEC), FINRA, and the Patriot Act already require you to provide most of this information.
-These rules also may require Ladenburg Thalmann to request additional information, such as your net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.
+U.S. Department of the Treasury, through FinCen, Securities and Exchange Commission (SEC), FINRA and the Patriot Act require you to provide this information.
+The rules also may require Ladenburg to request additional information, such as your net worth, annual income, occupation, employment information, investment experience and objectives, and risk tolerance.
 You may also be asked whether you act as an agent for another person or entity.
 You may be asked to provide information about a trust's structure, the provider of the trust or those that have control over the funds or assets.

 Ladenburg Thalmann may not be able to open an account or carry out transactions for you.
 If Ladenburg Thalmann has already opened an account for you, it may have to close it.